Copped Hall is an historic Georgian mansion with a history that goes back to at least the 13th century.

-The Hall is gradually being restored by the Trust, but only parts of the mansion and gardens are in a fit state to receive visitors.
-The Trust holds regular open days each year, in addition to offering a chance for volunteers to take part in preservation efforts.
+The Hall is gradually being restored by the Trust, with most of the cellars, ground floor and first floor now accessible.
+The Trust hold regular open days as well as many other educational and cultural events which have to be booked in advance.
 Details of open days can be found on the Trust's website, with news on the state of archaeological and restoration efforts.

 Photo credits - Robert Lamb (temple) and Christine Matthews (mansion) - republished with gratitude under the Creative Commons license